woossi0/suite/docs/usermanual/source/installation/linux/centos/suite.rst

       su - postgres

 #.
 Download the archive available at http://repo.opengeo.org/suite/releases/pgupgrade/postgis_upgrade-3.0.zip and extract it to a temporary directory.
-To avoid permissions issues, it is best to create a temporary directory.
-By default, the backup files created from using this script will be saved into this directory.
+To avoid permissions issues, it is best to create this temporary directory under your home directory.
+By default, the backup files created by this script will be saved to this location.

    .. code-block:: console

-      mkdir /tmp/pg_backup
+      mkdir ~/suite_backup/pg_backup
-      cd /tmp/pg_backup
+      cd ~/suite_backup/pg_backup
       wget http://repo.opengeo.org/suite/releases/pgupgrade/postgis_upgrade-3.0.zip
       unzip postgis_upgrade-3.0.zip